-Special Waiver applications for a Settlement Period relating to Section 3: GreenPower Product Technical Criteria should be submitted to the NGPSG by 31 January of the year following the end of the Settlement Period.
-For example, a Special Waiver for the 2015 Settlement Period must be submitted to the NGPSG by 31 January 2016.
-Applications received after this date may not be considered until the following Settlement Period.
+Special Waiver applications for the 2015 Settlement Period relating to Section 3: GreenPower Product Technical Criteria should be submitted to the NGPSG by 31 January 2016.
+Applications received after this date may not be considered until 2017.

 The Special Waiver application process is outlined in Appendix C.